-Our first major paper (1500-2000 words) asks you to put your thinking about some aspect of your identity into conversation with other writers who also take up this topic.
-Your paper should incorporate at least three sources from your research and should thus include MLA or APA in-text citations and a Works Cited or Reference page as needed.
+Our first major paper (1800-2500 words) asks you to put your thinking about some aspect of your identity into conversation with other writers who also take up this topic.
+Your paper should incorporate at least three sources from your Public and Academic Research work (at least one public source and at least one academic source) and should thus include APA in-text citations and a References page.
 In terms of the main goals of the paper, we want to reach a better understanding of what others have said about this aspect of identity, and we want to put our own thinking into conversation with theirs in order to generate new ideas and insights.
-The main substance of your paper will come from analyzing your sources as you did in the Public Analysis, and you are welcome to draw on that work here.
+The main substance of your paper will come from analyzing your sources as you did in the Public and Academic Analysis assignments, and you are welcome to draw on that work here.
 You do not necessarily need to address each of your sources in great detail; you are welcome to focus on the aspects of these sources you find most relevant.
 It could also work to develop a thorough analysis of one or two sources while using the other sources as points of comparison.
-In addition to those analysis prompts from the Public Analysis, you should also address the following:
+In addition to those analysis prompts from the Public Analysis, you should also address some combination of the following:

 - Which source(s) do you find most helpful in coming to terms with this aspect of identity?
 Least helpful?
 How so?